beliveau-lab/TigerFISH/docs/source/tutorials.rst

 Overview
 --------
 These tutorials for **Tigerfish** are intended to provide users with an overview of the tool's features and functionality.
-Here, users will learn how to run **Tigerfish** using *"Repeat Identification Mode"* and *"Probe Design Mode"* using example cases and on real data in the CHM13 V2.0 genome.
-Following implementation of the main pipeline, users will also walk through example and real-world cases of the *post-process pipeline*.
+Here, users will learn how to run **Tigerfish** using *"Repeat Identification Mode"* and *"Probe Design Mode"* using example cases and real data in the CHM13 V2.0 genome.
 Following this tutorial, users will have all the resources to run **Tigerfish** for their own research applications.

 This tutorial guide was written in mind for those who are newer to running these scripts in a command line environment.
-These tutorials will help users ensure that they have installed and are running **Tigerfish** properly on their own command line system.
+These tutorials will help users ensure that they have installed **Tigerfish** properly on their own command line system.

 So let's get started! |:microscope:| |:tiger:|